WhoTargetsMe/ad-transparency-standards/README.md

 # A technical standard for ad transparency

 This is a modified version of Google's "Ad Transparency Spotlight" documentation (https://github.com/Ads-Transparency-Spotlight/documentation).
-Their project served as a reminder that we lack universal technical standards for ad transparency.
+Their project served as a reminder that we lack universal technical standards for ad transparency, a problem we are trying to solve here.

 ## Goal